Part of the Knauf Group, we are using technology to transform the decarbonization of the building stock.

 Governments can move from subsidising measures with no real understanding of the savings delivered, to instead investing in real performance outcomes.

-Moreover, a performance-based approach will create a strong incentive to reduce the cost of energy efficiency per kWh saved.
+A performance-based approach will create a strong incentive to reduce the cost of energy efficiency per kWh saved, just as feed-in-tariffs helped to spur a major reduction in the cost of roof top solar.

-Even a modest cost improvement to energy efficiency renovation of 20% could save Europe €600 billion.
+Even a modest cost improvement to energy efficiency renovation of 20% could save Europe €600 billion in its efforts to decarbonize buildings.